tarasjg/mbed-vga/README.md

   prepared by: Jixin Zheng

-FPGA Project.zip - attributes: so many FPGA VGA projects online that I hate to call solely my own work
+FPGA Project.zip - attributes: so many FPGA VGA projects online that I hate to call this solely my own work

   prepared by: John Tarasidis